 These courageous families sacrificed much and paved the way for future homeschool freedoms.
 God led them to battle, and their obedience brought victory after victory.
 Those of us who are homeschooling today are indebted to these early pioneers for the safety, peace of mind and confidence we now enjoy and take for granted.

 However, scripture does remind us that the fight between darkness and light will continue through time.
-While we certainly feel more secure in our freedom to homeschool in Maine, we are never completely exempt from possible charges of truancy and neglect, repeated attempts to over regulate, encroachment from the public charter school movement and efforts to control homeschoolers from a variety of seemingly innocent sources.
+While we may feel a bit more secure in our freedom to homeschool in Maine, we are never completely exempt from possible charges of truancy and neglect, repeated attempts to overregulate, encroachment from the public charter school movement and School Choice initiatives, and efforts to control homeschoolers from a variety of seemingly innocent sources.
 Those who wish to control homeschooling and parental rights will always be with us.
 We must not be lulled to sleep by a sense of security.
 Instead, we must continually ask thoughtful questions, such as:

 "Does this legislation or regulation strengthen or take away my right to homeschool, freely?

-Would this organization, individual, or invitation to participate in a enticing program control my freedom to homeschool, or enhance my ability to homeschool, freely?"
+Would this organization, individual, or invitation to participate in an enticing program control my freedom to homeschool, or enhance my ability to homeschool, freely?"

 “Our fight is not against people on earth but against the rulers and authorities and the powers of the world’s darkness, against the spiritual powers of evil in the heavenly world.”
 (Ephesians, 6:12)